pagkly/Zed/Investopedia3/MasterCard.md

 ## MasterCard Explained

-MasterCard itself is a financial services business that primarily generates [revenue](https://www.investopedia.com/terms/r/revenue.asp) from gross dollar volume (GDV) fees.
+MasterCard itself is a financial services business that primarily generates [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) from gross dollar volume (GDV) fees.
 MasterCard cards are issued by member banks with the MasterCard logo.
 Open-loop cards that are accepted anywhere often carry the MasterCard logo to help identify their eligibility for use.

 Across the payments industry, there are four major payment card processors.
-These four card processors are MasterCard, Visa, [American Express](https://www.investopedia.com/terms/a/american-express-card.asp), and Discover.
+These four card processors are MasterCard, Visa, [[American Express]](https://www.investopedia.com/terms/a/american-express-card.asp), and Discover.
 Each company operates a payments network and partners with a variety of institutions for card offerings.

 All electronic payment cards have cardholder numbers that begin with an [issuer identification number](https://www.investopedia.com/terms/i/issuer-identification-number-iin.asp) (IIN) distinguishing the network processor for electronic payments.
 The IIN can help to identify the card brand if a logo is not visible.

 ## The MasterCard Business

 In 2019, MasterCard reported $6.5 trillion worth of gross dollar volume, which shows the amount of money comprehensively transacted on all of its card offerings.
 The company partners with a variety of institutions to offer several types of cards.
 Comprehensively, its card offerings span across credit, debit, and prepaid cards.
-The majority of Mastercard’s business is through partnerships with financial institutions and their organizational co-brand partners to offer [open-loop](https://www.investopedia.com/terms/o/open-loop-card.asp) credit card options.
+The majority of Mastercard’s business is through partnerships with financial institutions and their organizational co-brand partners to offer [[open-loop]](https://www.investopedia.com/terms/o/open-loop-card.asp) credit card options.

 MasterCard does not have a banking division, as discussed in its 2019 10-K filing: